Site and bond percolation on four-dimensional simple hypercubic lattices with extended neighborhoods: Abstract

 \section{Abstract}

-The asymptotic behavior of the percolation threshold $p_c$ and its dependence upon coordination number $z$ is investigated for both site and bond percolation on four-dimensional lattices with compact neighborhoods.
-Simple hypercubic lattices with extended neighborhoods, up to 9th nearest neighbors, are studied to high precision by means of Monte-Carlo simulations based upon a single-cluster growth algorithm.
-For site percolation, an asymptotic analysis confirms the predicted behavior $zp_c \sim 16 \eta_c = 2.086$ for large $z$, and finite-size corrections are accounted for by forms $p_c \sim 16 \eta_c/(z+b)$ and $p_c \sim 1- \exp(-16 \eta_c/z)$.
-For bond percolation, the finite-$z$ correction is accounted for by $zp_{c} - 1 \simeq a_{1}z^{-x}$, and data fitting gives $x \approx 3/4$.
-This result indicates that the relation $x = (d-1)/d$, which has been shown to hold in two and three dimensions as a surface-area effect, holds in four dimensions also.
+The asymptotic behavior of the percolation threshold $p_c$ and its dependence upon coordination number $z$ is investigated for both site and bond percolation on four-dimensional lattices with compact extended neighborhoods.
+Simple hypercubic lattices with neighborhoods up to 9th nearest neighbors are studied to high precision by means of Monte-Carlo simulations based upon a single-cluster growth algorithm.
+For site percolation, an asymptotic analysis confirms the predicted behavior $zp_c \sim 16 \eta_c = 2.086$ for large $z$, and finite-size corrections are accounted for by forms $p_c \sim 16 \eta_c/(z+b)$ and $p_c \sim 1- \exp(-16 \eta_c/z)$ where $\eta_c \approx 0.1304$ is the continuum percolation threshold of four-dimensional hyperspheres.
+For bond percolation, the finite-$z$ correction is found to be consistent with the prediction of Frei and Perkins, $zp_{c} - 1 \sim a_{1} (\ln z)/z$, although the behavior $zp_{c} - 1 \sim a_1 z^{-3/4}$ cannot be ruled out.